csirkepaprikas/M13_SparkStreaming_PYTHON_AZURE/README.md

 }

 ```
+But to being able to visualize the tables I initiated the notebook from the Workspace menu.

 Here you can see the list of the 10 biggest cities, then the tables of them and the related visualizations:

 ![cicd_table_par](https://github.com/user-attachments/assets/d6f8ec9e-13d0-4cba-bb92-e4ac7ee43a10)